Best power meters 2023: accurate and reliable options for getting the training data you need

 Reasons to avoid

 The heart of the Wahoo Powrlink Zero power meter pedals is a Speedplay pedal design.
 The Wahoo contribution is to add a collar to the spindle that handles all the electronics.
+In terms of the physical design it means you don't need a pedal wrench to get these off, something that can be a challenge when travelling, but more than that it means these are the Speedplay pedals.

 Speedplay pedals have always been polarising and that hasn't changed.
 The pedal itself is incredibly minimal and allows for dual sided clip in.
 All the pieces that handle retention are instead located on the cleat side.
-In terms of weight, it's likely a draw but the cleats do last practically forever.
+In terms of weight, it's likely a draw but the cleats do last nearly forever.

 More important than how long the cleats last, they mount with four points of adjustment instead of three.
 That means you can be very precise in how the cleat mounts and there are a lot of options for adapting around injuries with shims or other adjustments.
-The whole system is also good for knee pain because it has adjustable float and allows your foot to move around on the pedal far more than other systems.
+The whole system is also good for knee pain because it allows your foot to move around on the pedal far more than other systems.

 Read more details in our full Wahoo Powrlink Zero power meter pedals review.

-8. FSA Powerbox K-Force Team Edition
+1. FSA Powerbox K-Force Team Edition

 Specifications